-Performance against Performance commentary objectives GROUP STRATEGIC PRIORITY: Maintain risk discipline focused on good customer and regulatory outcomes.
+(modifier 0% to 110%) Risk overall assessment: Slightly below Performance commentary Performance against objectives GROUP STRATEGIC PRIORITY: Maintain risk discipline focused on good customer and regulatory outcomes.
 Below Met Above With a constantly evolving economic, health, regulatory and political environment, our continued focus on strong risk discipline has become even more important, as evidenced by: • the integration of Geo-Political Risk Capability into ANZ to inform of emerging risks, including development of contingency plans for medium to higher risk jurisdictions with trigger events; • the strengthening of our climate risk management capabilities (e.g., improving our credit counterparty climate risk assessments to fulfil APRA's Climate Vulnerability Assessment); • solid progress on implementing the Royal Commission recommendations (on track) and the Group wide capital efficiency program.
 There were no major regulatory, credit, audit or market breaches.
 The de-risking of the business continued with further strengthening of the balance sheet and exiting non-core businesses.
-We continued to improve our risk infrastructure and processes, although did not make the progress we had hoped with regards to a new Group wide non-financial risk framework $which we consider to be an important foundation for the future.
-The APRA imposed operational {\it risk} overlay of \$500m remained.$ We rightly hold ourselves to a very high standard with respect to risk in particular, and therefore as we didn't achieve all expectations we have evaluated our Risk performance as slightly below target.
-ANZ was measured by S&P's 2022 Corporate Sustainability Assessment1, and was ranked in the 96th percentile globally in the banking sector (as at 23 September 2022) and commended in areas including financial wellbeing and social and
+We continued to improve our risk infrastructure and processes, although did not make the progress we had hoped with regards to a new Group wide non-financial risk framework which we consider to be an important foundation for the future.
+The APRA imposed operational risk overlay of \$500m remained.
+We rightly hold ourselves to a very high standard with respect to risk in particular, and therefore as we didn't achieve all expectations we have evaluated our Risk performance as slightly below target.
+ANZ was measured by S&P's 2022 Corporate Sustainability Assessment 1 , and was ranked in the 96 th percentile globally in the banking sector (as at 23 September 2022) and commended in areas including financial wellbeing and social and environmental reporting.